-1924 Future director George Abbott and actor Clara Blandick are featured in Hatcher Hughes' hillbilly feud drama, Hell Bent fer Heaven, which opens at the Klaw Theatre and goes on to win the Pulitzer Prize for Drama.
+1924 Future director George Abbott and actor Clara Blandick are featured in Hatcher Hughes' hillbilly feud drama, Hell-Bent Fer Heaven, which opens at the Klaw Theatre and goes on to win the Pulitzer Prize for Drama.

 1934 Billie Burke produces the first Ziegfeld Follies after the death of founder Florenz Ziegfeld.
 The Ziegfeld Follies of 1934 features Fanny Brice, Eve Arden, Buddy Ebsen, Vilma Ebsen, Jane Froman, Eugene Howard, Willie Howard, and the music of Vernon Duke.
-It runs 182 performances at the Winter Garden.
+It runs at the Winter Garden.

 2014 Spider-Man Turn Off The Dark, the high-flying, multimillion dollar musical with music by Bono and The Edge, ends its Broadway run at the Foxwoods Theatre after 1,066 performances.
 The production broke Broadway records for longest preview period (182 performances) and for most expensive musical (it cost $75 million).
-Over the course of its extended preview period, original director Julie Taymor was fired, and writer Roberto Aguirre-Sacasa and director Philip Wm.
+Over the course of its extended preview period, original director Julie Taymor left the project, and writer Roberto Aguirre-Sacasa and director Philip Wm.
 McKinley were brought on to try to fix the show.
 Members of the production suffered numerous injuries during the run, including cast members Christopher Tierney and Daniel Curry.

 Watch highlights from Spider-Man Turn Off The Dark: